Top 20 Dog Food Brands

 • hormones and antibiotics.

-The fact is that many of them can cause allergy symptoms in your dog.
+The fact is that many of these can cause allergy symptoms in your dog.
 For example, the preservative propyl gallate (E310) harms the immune system, stomach, and kidneys.
-It’s much better if thermox is used instead.
-This semi-synthetic-semi-plant additive is not harmful to animals.
+It would be much better if Thermox was used instead.
+This semi-synthetic, semi-plant additive is not harmful to animals.

-Do not believe the advertising on the package.
-Turkey-flavored food does not necessarily contain turkey – it may contain flavorings and flavorings that mimic poultry meat.
-And it’s good if it’s good quality.
+Don’t believe the advertising on the package.
+Turkey-flavored food does not necessarily contain turkey – it may contain flavorings and taste additives that imitate poultry meat.
+And it is good if it is of good quality.

-Another important criterion for choosing dog food is nutritional value.
-It is believed that the higher it is, the better the food is absorbed by the animal’s body.
-But care should be taken when formulating the diet for overweight pets.
-They are recommended quality dietary products.
+Another important criterion when choosing dog food is nutritional value.
+It is believed that the higher it is, the better the food is digested by the animal’s body.
+However, care should be taken when formulating a diet for overweight pets.
+High-quality dietary products are recommended for them.

-And, of course, you need to consider the dog’s age.
-A small puppy needs very different vitamins and minerals than an adult animal.
+And, of course, it is necessary to take into account the age of the dog.
+A small puppy needs completely different vitamins and minerals than an adult animal.
 If the delicate balance is disturbed, pets can have problems with immunity, teeth, bones, and internal organs.
-And older dogs, in general, need a special diet that will keep them healthy and compensate for their lack of exercise.
+Older dogs, in general, need a special diet that will maintain their health and compensate for the lack of physical activity.

 The key to the quality of any food is the right brand.
-The priority should be reliable and well-known manufacturers, well-proven in the market of pet products.
-They produce certified products with a safe composition and high protein content, which is necessary for the normal activity of pets.
+Priority should be given to reliable and well-known manufacturers that have proven themselves in the pet products market.
+They produce certified products with a safe composition and high protein content, which is necessary for the normal vital functions of pets.

-Let’s take a closer look at the brands known worldwide.
+Let’s take a closer look at the brands known around the world.
 Their names are presented in alphabetical order.

 The top 20 producers of dog food